-The recent measurements of solar ${^8}$B neutrinos in the \cevns\ process~\cite{,PandaX:2022aac,PandaX:2024muv,XENON:2024ijk} can also impose constraints on the neutrino NSIs.
-In this work, we consider the results of the PandaX-4T~\cite{PandaX:2024muv} and XENONnT~\cite{XENON:2024ijk} experiments using the liquid xenon.
+The measurements of solar ${^8}$B neutrinos in the \cevns\ process~\cite{,PandaX:2022aac,PandaX:2024muv,XENON:2024ijk} can also impose constraints on the neutrino NSIs.
+In this work, we consider the recent results of the PandaX-4T~\cite{PandaX:2024muv} and XENONnT~\cite{XENON:2024ijk} experiments using the liquid xenon.

 The differential event rate per target for neutrino flavor $\nu_\alpha=\nu_e,\nu_\mu,\nu_\tau$ is expressed as

 where the minimum neutrino energy $E_{\nu,\rm min}\simeq \sqrt{M T_{\rm nr} /2}$ with $M$ the mass of $^{131}$Xe, and the maximum energy $E_{\nu,\rm max}$ is about 16 $\rm MeV$ \cite{Bahcall:1996qv}.